raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 ### Detecting the environment

-Robots can use measurements of the environment around them to accomplish a variety of tasks.
-Robots can be especially useful in environments that are hostile to humans.
+Robots can use measurements of the environment around them to influence their behaviour, or just to collect data for analysis.
+Robots are especially useful in environments that are hostile to humans.

 **Temperature**